 When you create a project, you must select a preferred language.
-The HDL files generated in the flow (such as the post-layout netlist for simulation) are created in the preferred language.
+The HDL files generated in the flow are created in the preferred language.

 The language used for simulation is the same language as the last compiled testbench.
 (For example, if tb_top is in Verilog, <fam>.v is compiled.)